Mexican Tuna Salad

 The good news is you may already have all the ingredients on hand!
 But if not, you can grab them at pretty much any grocery store.

-• Canned Tuna.
-My favorite brand is Genova (I get it at Costco).
+• Canned Tuna: My favorite brand is Genova (I get it at Costco).
+You’ll need 2 cans of tuna for this recipe.

 • Mayo.
-I always choose a sugar free mayonnaise!
+This adds the signature creaminess to the tuna salad.
+I prefer a sugar free mayonnaise!

-• Taco Seasoning.
-I like to add a bit of homemade taco seasoning to add an extra flavorful kick.
+Taco Seasoning.
+I like to add a bit of homemade taco seasoning for an extra flavorful kick.
 If your taco seasoning is unsalted, add a pinch of salt too.

-Please note: This recipe is completely inauthentic.
+This is not an authentic Mexican recipe.
 It is only inspired by the flavors I enjoyed when traveling in Mexico, and it’s made the way I like to eat to feel my best.
 Here’s a more authentic recipe that’s made with cucumber and shallots, if that’s what you’re after.

-• Jalapeño.
-If you like your food spicy, add a bit of diced jalapeño!
+• Jalapeños: If you like your food spicy, add a bit of diced jalapeño!
+You can also try pickled jalapeños for extra tangy flavor.

-• Lettuce, for serving.
-I always like something crunchy with my tuna salad, plus lettuce boats are the perfect vessel for serving!
+• Lettuce: I always like something crunchy with my tuna salad, plus lettuce boats are the perfect vessel for serving!

-• Tortilla chips, for serving.
-Make your own tortilla chips or use your favorite store bought brand!
+• Tortilla chips or tostada shells: Make your own tortilla chips or use your favorite store-bought brand!

-• Avocado.
-Adding diced avocado to your tuna salad is a great way to add extra creaminess, flavor, and healthy fats!
+• Avocado: Adding diced avocado to your tuna salad is a great way to bump up the creamy flavor and texture of the dish.
+Avocados also add healthy fats.

 All the tuna salad ingredients added to a large glass bowl, not yet mixed.